Soft and fluffy kuih puteri ayu made with purple sweet potato and grated coconut are steamed to perfection are perfect for snacks or light desserts.

 - 3 large eggs (room temperature) about 50 grams each without the shell

 - 100 gr all-purpose flour

-Peel the yam and cut into smaller pieces and steam until they are fork tender and can be easily mashed.
-Transfer the purple yam and coconut cream in a blender and blend until smooth.
+- Peel the potato and cut into smaller pieces and steam until they are fork tender and can be easily mashed.
+Transfer the purple sweet potato, coconut cream, and food coloring in a blender and blend until smooth.
 It will be thick, but smooth.
 I get a better result when I do this part first before combining them into the batter.
 Set aside.

-I used muffin cups to make this putu ayu.
-Brush with some cooking oil on the base and the side of the mould.
+- Brush the puteri ayu mould with some cooking oil on the base and the side of the mould.
 If you don't have one, you can use small muffin cups.
 Portion out the steamed grated coconut into the muffin cups.
 Make sure to PRESS the coconut down firmly with your fingers on the base of the cups so when you invert the cake the grated coconut won't come "loose"